Policy & Compliance Training

-Compliance training content is usually dictated by the governing body of that topic.
-Topics include: federal and state laws, company policies and procedures, workplace safety, information security & fraud protection, HIPAA compliance, risk management, sexual harassment, diversity & inclusion and anti-discrimination, and workplace codes of conduct.
+Compliance learning content is usually dictated by the governing body of that topic, but how the learning is designed and delivered is within your control.
+Topics like federal and state laws, company policies and procedures, workplace safety, information security & fraud protection, HIPAA compliance, risk management, sexual harassment, diversity & inclusion and anti-discrimination, and workplace codes of conduct can be brought to life with some of the following techniques and tools.